 Tanya keeps a lot of different things growing in her Tower Garden, enough that she even mentioned wanting to get another.
 She has so much basil growing I could almost smell it through a little video tour I took with her, and one of her basil plants spent three years in the garden until she decided to start fresh.
 There was buttercrunch, celery stalks, kale, parsley, red lettuce and romaine.
 Clients visiting her studio were always asking for some to take with them.

 If you keep the Tower Garden outside, you can also grow things that need pollination like cucumber, tomatoes and strawberries.
-Keeping the garden inside limits you to just greens, but imagine growing Bok choy, Swiss chard, all the basil and lettuce and parsley and greens you want!
+Keeping the garden inside limits you to just greens, but imagine growing Bok choy, Swiss chard, all the basil and lettuce and parsley and greens you want for your family to enjoy!

 Everything grows amazingly fast in her Tower Garden, even though Tanya’s family lives two hours north of Toronto, Canada in a climate with a very short growing season of about May to October.
 She supports her local farmer’s market when they can open, but all year round she loves getting fresh greens from her garden.
 And when she ends up with too much, she freezes things for green smoothies.